This was the Youth Diplomatic Service website.

 With the power of Podio, our free CRM software, our team can effectively work together from anywhere, to escape email overload, alleviate document chaos and much more.
 Get structured with Podio's easily modified workspaces and apps, so you and your team can work the way you want to.

-In March 2012, the Youth Diplomatic Service launched a new partnership with the UK's fastest growing and most open blog on global affairs and foreign policy, The Pryer.
+The Youth Diplomatic Service is proud to announce our new partnership with the UK's fastest growing and most open blog on global affairs and foreign policy, The Pryer.